richtabor/theme-docs/tabor/readme.md

 [typed text="ThemeBeans Founder, Designer"]
 ```

-## 5. Adding the typing animation header
+## 6. Adding the typing animation header

 The typing animation can be added to any page's content through the use of the [typed] shortcode.
+If Gutenberg is deployed on your website this shortcode is no longer necessary, as it's built into the Tabor Hero block.

 Example:
 ```